 Kubespray, Minikube, Kubeadm, Bootkube, and BuildPiper are some of the popular tools for Kubernetes deployment available in the market today.

-Integrating with some of the best industry-standard tools such as ISTIO, Kiali and Jaeger, BuildPiper enables a highly intuitive and secured Microservices application deployment.
-BuildPiper’s support for a hassle-free and quick setup of ISTIO and ISTIO Gateway makes it a top of the league platform for managing Microservices.
+Integrating with some of the best industry-standard tools such as Service Mesh ISTIO, Kiali and Jaeger, BuildPiper enables a highly intuitive and secured Microservices application deployment.
+BuildPiper’s support for a hassle-free and quick setup of ISTIO and ISTIO Gateway makes it a top-of-the-league platform for managing Microservices.

 With BuildPiper’s support for an efficacious and robust service mesh like ISTIO, DevOps teams can leverage the out-of-the-box capabilities of ISTIO for traffic management and ensure smooth, secure and compliant Microservices application delivery.

 A service mesh is responsible for constantly keeping up with the security concerns within the cloud environment.
 This is the reason why deploying a service mesh is a priority for the DevOps team these days.
-Considering the right tools, a proficient team along with an effective Microservices management platform that can tranquillize the complexity of deploying a service mesh are important to enable rapid, secure and hassle-free delivery of Microservices applications.
+Considering the right tools, a proficient team along with an effective Microservices management and Managed Kubernetes platform is important.
+Doing this can tranquillize the complexity of deploying a service mesh are important to enable rapid, secure and hassle-free delivery of Microservices applications.

 BuildPiper is an End to End Microservices Delivery Platform.